Menu Close

 Our Founder

-Freddie Coile is the President of Focus Evangelistic Ministries.
-Traveling extensively and preaching in many settings, he has always paid special attention to the spiritual needs of our youth.
-Although Freddie loves speaking in church and Bible conference settings, he also speaks in camps and youth events all over America.
-After researching trends in America’s youth culture, Freddie and his wife, Janet, began praying seriously about doing more for kids.
+Freddie paid special attention to the spiritual needs of our youth.
+After researching trends in America’s youth culture, Freddie and his wife Janet began praying seriously about doing more for kids.
 They realized that today’s students will be the leaders of the future.
 Those students would need serious training.
-It was obvious to Freddie, in his experience, that the most powerful ministry setting in the world was camp.
+Freddie believed that the most powerful ministry setting in the world was camp.

-A strategic ministry decision was made to add another facet to what Freddie’s ministry could offer.
+Freddie made a strategic ministry decision to add another facet to what Freddie’s ministry could offer.
 The idea of building a camp and training center gained momentum as Freddie began sharing the project with his wonderful family of supporters.
-Two things were obvious from the beginning: The importance of raising a ministry place to train students how to advance the truth to future generations was astounding, and there was no budget to build such a place.
+Two things were obvious from the beginning: the importance of raising a ministry place to train students how to advance the truth to future generations, and the lack of a budget to build a place.

 Freddie knew it would take a miracle.
 The dream could only live by the working of God through the giving hands of the Body of Christ.
 He began showing the dream to the churches and trusted in the Lord to raise up a special place where kids could come and meet with the Lord in the backwoods of rural north Georgia.